Skip to main content

 For a detailed walk though of how to send settlements to Xero or QuickBooks please see this help article.

-IMPORTANT: If you have any settlements that span 2 calendar months then you need to send only the part for the month which falls into your "prior to VAT registration period".
+IMPORTANT: If you have any settlements that span multiple calendar months, then you need to send only the part for the month which falls into your prior to VAT registration period.

 Step 3 - Re-do the accounts & tax rates wizard